 It may not be intuitive to all that communications must be sent in the way in which the message is most likely to be received, heard and understood.
-In order to ensure Special Olympics and Unified Champion Schools are relevant to both education communities and to youth means an understanding of the ways in which these key groups communicate among themselves.
+In order to ensure Special Olympics and Project UNIFY are relevant to an education community and to youth means an understanding of the ways in which these key communities communicate among themselves.

-If we do not understand the communication methods of our youth, including those with an intellectual disability, we will never meet the objectives outlined in the other elements.
+If we do not understand the communication methods of our youth, including those with special needs and different learning styles, we will never meet the objectives outlined in all the other elements.
 Communicating with all constituencies using modalities in which they most naturally and frequently communicate is key.
 This communication could take place on the web, through application software (app), by playing games, on Facebook and Twitter and by utilizing social media.
 It means communicating through the publications and vehicles most utilized by educators and administrators.
-It means making a conscious effort to include all
+It means making a conscious effort to include all.